GA-repos/Installfest/node.md

 **Restart your terminal (close it; not just the window!
 Then reopen it and `cd` back into `wdi/installfest`)**
   - On macOS, this can be done with the keyboard shortcut, (&#8984; + Q)
+  - On Linux this can be done with the keyboard shortcut, (CTRL + Q)

 ### Node
 Now we can install Node!